onestardao/WFGY-131-S-Problems-Index/README.md

 - [Q129 · Ultimate Energy Efficiency](../BlackHole/Q129_ultimate_energy_efficiency.md)
 - [Q130 · OOD Grounding and Common Sense](../BlackHole/Q130_ood_grounding_and_common_sense.md)
 - [Q131 · Tension Free Energy](../BlackHole/Q131_tension_free_energy.md)

+---

+## What are the 131 S-class problems?

+Each S-class problem is a single problem page encoded at the **effective layer** of the Tension Universe framework.

+- These pages are **not solutions or proofs**.
+- They do **not** claim to resolve the underlying canonical problems.
+- They are **structured problem specifications**, written to test whether a single tension-based encoding language can remain consistent across many hard domains.

+The intent is stress testing, auditability, and cross-domain consistency, not result chasing or post-hoc tuning.